 You’ll recognize your birthright as a storyteller.
-Our coaching calls will fly through your calendar, laced with eagerness, doubt, curiosity, and fear.
 We will coax you through this process of transformation.
 We will invite you to trust that the unraveling of who you’ve known yourself to be is safe and secure, a necessary part of connecting, healing, and transforming.
-Eventually, through many sweaty nights, ah-ha moments, and hands clenched tightly around our most beloved threads, we’ll collectively let go and declare our story—your story—complete, ready for another’s eyes, ears, and heart.
-We will have shapeshifted, and we will invite our beloved others to do the same.
+Eventually, through many sweaty nights, ah-ha moments, and hands clenched tightly around your most beloved threads, you’ll collectively let go and declare your story complete, ready for another’s eyes, ears, and heart.
+You will have shapeshifted, and together, we will invite so many beloved others to do the same.

 In truth, your story isn’t any more or less worthwhile than anyone else’s.
 But all of our stories are woven with threads of pure gold.
 When we deny the value of our experiences, we tighten the threads of our humanity and keep the warmth of its fabric to ourselves.
 We steal from others the chance to connect.
 To heal.
 To transform.